When could Rangers win Scottish Premiership league title? What Steven Gerrard's side need to take trophy

-When can Rangers finally get their hands back on the Scottish Premiership trophy a decade after their last triumph?
+When can Rangers finally get their hands back on the Scottish Premiership trophy a decade on from their last triumph?

-The good news for Rangers and Gerrard is their fate is entirely in their own hands, and could be sealed in the most enjoyable style.
+The good news for Rangers and Gerrard is their fate is entirely in their own hands, and Saturday's 3-0 victory over St Mirren at Ibrox means the title could be sealed without them having to kick a ball.

-Should nearest challengers Celtic win their next game, away to Dundee United, even a point for Rangers against St Mirren at Ibrox on Saturday would give them the chance to seal the title in the Old Firm match on March 21 at Parkhead, in front of the Sky Sports cameras.
+Rangers will be crowned champions as early as Sunday if current champions Celtic fail to beat Dundee United at Tannadice, live on Sky Sports.

 Trending

-At the moment, they are four points off being mathematically crowned champions, so if Celtic drop points against Dundee United, as long as Rangers win against St Mirren, it would guarantee them the title.
+At the moment, Rangers are just one point off being mathematically crowned champions, so if Celtic drop points against Dundee United it would guarantee them the title.

-Even if Rangers do win their next game, however, they won't know their fate until afterwards - as John Kennedy's side play Dundee United at Tannadice on Sunday, live on Sky Sports; kick-off at 12pm.
+Should nearest challengers Celtic win away at Dundee United on Sunday, Rangers would be able to seal the championship in the Old Firm match on March 21 at Parkhead, in front of the Sky Sports cameras.

 Celtic fixtures